Doubly robust capture-recapture methods for estimating population size: Result with simulated data for varying total population size

 \section{Result with simulated data for varying total population size}

 The plug-in, the doubly robust and the TMLE are applied on the simulated data from section \ref{sec:simulation} total population size varying from 5000 to 25000.
 We focus on the case $\alpha = 0.25$ since it is the non-parametric convergence rate.
 The plots are presented in figure \ref{fig:lineplot_psi}.
 For each combination of $(\psi, n)$, we simulated a dataset 500 times.
-The bias and RMSE of all three estimators decrease with the true total population size $n$ and hence with the sample size $N$.
-However, the doubly robust and the targeted maximum likelihood estimators have smaller bias and RMSE.
+The estimated bias and RMSE times $\sqrt{n}$ shows that the doubly robust and the targeted maximum likelihood estimators have convergence rate $1/\sqrt{n}$.
+The plug-in estimator on the other hand, has a slower convergence rate.
 Similarly, the coverage of the total population size estimate for the plug-in estimator is much lower than the nominal coverage of 0.95 compared to the proposed methods' coverage.